codershona/codershona/README.md

 ## Here are some ideas to get you started:

-- 🔭 I’m currently working on Mozilla as a Open Source Contributer as a Volunteer, Check out my [Contribution](https://bugzilla.mozilla.org/buglist.cgi?query_format=advanced&emailtype1=exact&emailassigned_to1=1&email1=falgunimst95%40gmail.com&list_id=15753367) in [BUGZILLA](https://bugzilla.mozilla.org/user_profile?user_id=675496) usinh Mercurial and Phabiracator as a version control.
+- 🔭 I’m currently working on Mozilla as a Open Source Contributer as a Volunteer, Check out my [Contribution](https://bugzilla.mozilla.org/buglist.cgi?query_format=advanced&emailtype1=exact&emailassigned_to1=1&email1=falgunimst95%40gmail.com&list_id=15753367) in [BUGZILLA](https://bugzilla.mozilla.org/user_profile?user_id=675496) using Mercurial and Phabiracator as a version control.
 - 🌱 I’m currently learning System Design and Docker and Devops
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->